 11) Passenger Seat

-The passenger seat is not adjustable.
+The passenger seats are not adjustable.

-The passenger seat can be tilted forward for removal by releasing the latch located between the seat cushion and the backrest.
+The front passenger seat can be tilted forward for removal by releasing the latch located between the seat cushion and the backrest.
 Once tilted forward the seat can be removed by pulling upwards.